new-silvermoon/Studio-Bot-Prompts-Handbook/Compose-UI-Development.md

-Here's a comprehensive guide on building Android UI components in Jetpack Compose using Studio Bot, packed with a range of prompt examples.
+Here's a comprehensive guide on building Android UI components in Jetpack Compose using Studio Bot.
 Here's a versatile generic sentence template, along with explanations of the placeholders:

 Template: